If you have been on LinkedIn lately, you might have noticed a new type of visual content being shared in your feed.

 These bite sized slide decks have been extremely popular, no matter the topic or industry.

-To be honest, these simple presentations have led to about 10x more impressions, shares, and engagement across the board.
+In case you’re wondering, these simple presentations have actually led to about 10x more impressions, shares, and engagement across the board.

 Plus, they are really easy to create if you know what you are doing.
 Thankfully, I have broken down our entire creation process, from outline to published presentation, below.